The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning

 \subsection{Limitations}

 Although our results are significant in demonstrating a viable path forward to scale up speech BCIs, there remain a number of limitations to the present work.
-We focused here on two downstream tasks: speech detection and voice classification.
+We focused here on two downstream tasks: speech detection and voicing classification.
 Ultimately, we would like to expand this work to predict full transcripts from brain recordings (i.e.~\textit{brain-to-text}).
 This has been achieved with surgical data \citep{moses_neuroprosthesis_2021, willett_high-performance_2023} but not yet convincingly with non-invasive methods like MEG or EEG \citep{jo2024eegtotext}.
 Speech detection has played an important role in the development of full brain-to-text in a surgical context \citep{moses_neuroprosthesis_2021} and we hope may play a similar role for non-invasive methods.
-Prior work has further used voice classification as a stand in for phoneme classification \citep{gwilliams_neural_2022}, and we have been able to improve on these results here.
-In future work, we would like to expand this to all English phonemes.
-Secondly, while we have been able to demonstrate the utility of a few pretext tasks here, we do not claim to have exhausted the full set of useful tasks.
+In future work, we would also like to expand classification to all English phonemes as a step towards full transcript decoding.

+Additionally, while we have been able to demonstrate the utility of a few pretext tasks, we do not claim to have exhausted the full set of useful tasks.
 Rather, we conjecture that more useful pretext tasks remain to be found and believe a useful avenue of research will be into other input representations for brain recordings.
-For example, this paper did not make use of spatial features.
+For example, this paper did not make use of spatial features when the geometry of a scanner's sensor configuration is strongly correlated with the area of the brain from which the signal is derived.
 Another limitation is our emphasis on heard speech over other types of speech, such as attempted or imagined speech.
 We hypothesise that the same methods presented here will generalise to these other varieties of speech, though this has yet to be shown.

-But, perhaps the biggest limitation of the present work is that, while it surpasses the amount of data used in other studies, it remains to be seen how much speech decoding tasks can be improved by scaling up the number of datasets used in training.
+Perhaps the biggest limitation of the present work is that, while it surpasses the amount of data used in other studies, it remains to be seen how much speech decoding tasks can be improved by scaling up the number of datasets used in training.
 In sharing this work now, we believe that the current proof of concept will be sufficiently impactful to the field as we continue to actively scale up the datasets that we can leverage.